turingschool/trvrsl/docs/Attendees.md

 # Attendees

-Traversal brings together a diverse, inclusive audience of professional technologists.
+Traversal brings together a diverse, inclusive audience of two hundred professional technologists.
 Part conference and part workshop, we spend two days together in a mix of presenter-driven single-topic sessions and collaborative discussions/activities.

-Attendees are professional software developers across the spectrum from UI/UX/Frontend through Backend, Data, and Ops.
+Attendees are software developers across the spectrum from UI/UX/Frontend through Backend, Data, and Ops.
 They primarily work in web-centric technologies like JavaScript, React, Angular, Vue, HTML, CSS, PHP, CakePHP, Ruby, Rails, Python, Django, Java, Struts, Go, Elixir, Clojure, and